 A very important question here is: are all those just from her blog?
 The answer, straight up, is YES.
 And more amazing is that she’s not the only one benefitting immensely from blogging.
-There’s also Uche Pedro of BellaNaija and myriad other bloggers.
+There’s also Uche Pedro of BellaNaija and a myriad of other bloggers.

 Now those are Nigerian blogs.
 What about Dubai blogs?
 There’s Whatson.ae, LovinDubai.com etc. All these make massive amounts of money.